danieltjw/aifutures/README.md

         - Will increased concentration of power have a destabilising effect?
         - Will the fear of change cause unnecessary panic?

+- Our fears of technological progress are mostly concerned with how it may intentionally or unintentionally cause a reduction in human autonomy, Friendly Independent AGI will be better at preserving and extending human autonomy.

-- The attractor that human societies have revolved around for most of our history (limited human productivity) may soon be diminished and a period of uncertainty may follow
+- The attractor that human societies have revolved around for most of our history (fear of scarcity) may soon be diminished due to highly productive AI and a period of uncertainty may follow
     - For those interested in reducing suffering that this uncertainty may bring, searching for the next attractor and moving in that general direction is a good step to take
     - The author proposes a society of I-AGIs based on the Interesting World hypothesis is the next likely attractor

+---

+## Illustrations

+For a simplified example, if there are 4 major events each with a 5% chance of a less favorable outcome in the next few decades with one including the arrival of I-AGI.

+---

+Scenario A: Late Friendly I-AGI

+0.95 x 0.95 x 0.95 x 0.95 = 0.81450625

+81% chance of a good outcome

+---

+Scenario B: Early Friendly I-AGI

+- Assumption 1: I-AGI has a lower error rate then humans and can reduce the chance of a less favorable outcome by orders of magnitude
+- Assumption 2: I-AGI is Friendly and interested in working with humans
+    - Interesting World hypothesis supports this

+0.95 x 0.995 x 0.095 x 0.995 = 0.93582113125

+94% chance of a good outcome

+Encountering Friendly I-AGI early on can confer a protective effect against the increasing complexity of the future.

+---

+Future socieities will likely have to choose between:
+- artificially stagnate their technological progress due to the limiting factor of human error rates
+- work with a Friendly I-AGIs capable of much lower error rates for continued technological progress

 ---